Nick Punt

 After some time off, I joined a Uversity alumnus' startup OneSignal, where I ran product and design until 2018.
 This was my first taste of a more typical high-growth silicon valley tech company, and although building dev tools is not my calling, the experience was a blast.

 I then switched gears to the health space and began consulting at Mindstrong, where I helped lead the design & development of a new approach to digitally mediated psychotherapy.
+Health and education are a lot alike, it turns out.

 After taking a sabbatical to more deeply explore humane tech ideas during covid, I cofounded a new humane computing hardware company called Daylight Computer Co, bridging my interests in mental health, education, OS design, and tools for thought.
 A new era is dawning in computing where we must consider the effect of our devices on both hearts and minds, and I wanted to help show the world what that could mean.
 The Daylight computer is now available for preorder.